Cogniac/cogniac-sdk-csharp/README.md

 	description (string):		(Optional) Application description.

-	inputSubjects (string array)	(Optional) List of input subjects to use.
+	inputSubjects (string array):	(Optional) List of input subjects to use.

-	outputSubjects (string array)	(Optional) List of output subjects to use.
+	outputSubjects (string array):	(Optional) List of output subjects to use.

-	releaseMetrics (string)		(Optional) Release metrics string.
+	releaseMetrics (string):	(Optional) Release metrics string.

-	detectionThresholds (Dict)	(Optional) String dictionary of detection thresholds.
+	detectionThresholds (Dict):	(Optional) String dictionary of detection thresholds.

-	detectionPostUrls 		(Optional) URL's where model detections will be (string array)			surfaced in addition to web and iOS interfaces.
+	detectionPostUrls 		(Optional) URL's where model detections will be (string array):			surfaced in addition to web and iOS interfaces.

-	gatewayPostUrls (string array)	(Optional) A list of URL's where model detections will be surfaced from the gateway.
+	gatewayPostUrls (string array):	(Optional) A list of URL's where model detections will be surfaced from the gateway.

-	active (boolean)		(Optional) Controls if the the application is active or not.
+	active (boolean):		(Optional) Controls if the the application is active or not.

-	requestedFeedbackPerHour	(Optional) Override the target rate of feedback to (integer)			surface per hour.
+	requestedFeedbackPerHour	(Optional) Override the target rate of feedback to (integer):			surface per hour.

-	refreshFeedback (boolean)	(Optional) Flag to control whether the images waiting for user feedback should be re-evaluated by the new model when a new model is released.
+	refreshFeedback (boolean):	(Optional) Flag to control whether the images waiting for user feedback should be re-evaluated by the new model when a new model is released.

-	appManagers (string array)	(Optional) List of the application managers.
+	appManagers (string array):	(Optional) List of the application managers.

 	Return:				Cogniac.Application - multi-member object.